 Regarding the Encryption Law and the Regulations for the Administration of Commercial Encryption, there are many unclear articles regarding the definitions of the terms used in the text, the concrete requirements of the review, details of regulations and conformity assessment procedures, the scope of regulations, etc. Depending on their operation, they could inhibit foreign companies from operating in China and entering the Chinese market, and might be more trade-restrictive than necessary to achieve the purpose of national security claimed by China.
-As well, the Encryption Law may violate Articles 2.2 and 5.1.2 of the TBT Agreement and Article 16 of the GATS.
-In addition, regarding the provisions for certification and import permission in the Encryption Law, if the conditions of competition for foreign products and services are effectively less favorable compared to domestic like products and domestic like services, there may be a violation of the national treatment obligation stipulated by Articles 2.1 and 5.1.1 of the TBT Agreement, Article III of the GATT, and Article 17 of the GATS.
+As well, the Encryption Law may violate Articles 2.2 and 5.1.2 of the TBT Agreement and Article 6.5 of the GATS.
+In addition, regarding the provisions for certification and import permission in the Encryption Law and the Regulations for the Administration of Commercial Encryption, if the conditions of competition for foreign products and services are effectively less favorable compared to domestic like products and domestic like services, there may be a violation of the national treatment obligation stipulated by Articles 2.1 and 5.1.1 of the TBT Agreement, Article III of the GATT, and Article 17 of the GATS.
 Furthermore, if international standards or guides of international standardization bodies are not used as the basis for technical regulations or conformity assessment procedures in the Encryption Law, it may violate Articles 2.4 and 5.4 of the TBT Agreement.
-The Regulations for the Administration of Commercial Encryption may also violate Articles 2.1, 2.2, 2,4, 5.1.1, 5.1.2, and 5.4 of the TBT Agreement, depending on the content of concrete regulations and conformity assessment procedures and their operation..
+The Regulations for the Administration of Commercial Encryption may also violate Articles 2.2, 2,4, 5.1.2, and 5.4 of the TBT Agreement, as well as the above-mentioned national treatment obligation, depending on the content of concrete regulations and conformity assessment procedures and their operation.

-Regarding the Encryption Law, the Japanese Government submitted comments at the time of public comment in 2017 and 2019, and we have been expressing concerns together with other countries such as the US and the EU at the WTO TBT Committee (hereinafter "TBT Committee") meetings since June 2017.
-However, most of the concerns expressed by other countries were not reflected on the Encryption Law enforced in January 1, 2020, except for some improvements, such as the addition of a provision that prohibits requirements for disclosure of source code.
-Regarding the Regulations for the Administration of Commercial Encryption, the Japanese Government submitted its comments during the public comment in September 2020 concerning that the definitions of terms, the concrete requirements of the review, and the scope of regulations still being unclear.
-In addition, the Japanese Government also requested information on the status of consideration and pointed out problems at the TBT Committee meetings after October 2020, and at the WTO Trade Policy Review (TPR) meeting with China in October 2021.
-The Regulations for the Administration of Commercial Encryption are also included in the State Council's legislative work plan for 2021.
+Regarding the Encryption Law, the Japanese government submitted comments at the time of public comment in 2017 and 2019, and we have been expressing concerns together with other countries such as the US and the EU at the WTO TBT Committee (hereinafter "TBT Committee") meetings since June 2017.
+However, most of the concerns expressed by other countries were not reflected on the Encryption Law enforced on January 1, 2020, except for some improvements, such as the addition of a provision that prohibits requirements for disclosure of source code.
+Regarding the Regulations for the Administration of Commercial Encryption, the Japanese government submitted its comments during the public comment in September 2020 concerning that the definitions of terms, the concrete requirements of the review, and the scope of regulations still being unclear.
+In addition, the Japanese government also requested information on the status of consideration and pointed out problems at the TBT Committee meetings after October 2020, and at the WTO Trade Policy Review (TPR) meeting with China in October 2021.
+Regarding the Regulations for the Administration of Commercial Encryption, the State Council's legislative work plan published in 2022 listed the "Regulations for the Administration of Commercial Encryption" as an administrative regulation to be revised, but it has not been enforced as of January 2023.
 Japan will continue to closely monitor developments in the Encryption Law and the Regulations for the Administration of Commercial Encryption, request clarification of the regulations and urge correction so that the regulations will not become unnecessarily strict through the TBT Committee, etc.